History of St Helens R.F.C.: Summer era

-Following on from their most constant ambition for successes, first experienced really in the sixties, Saints became one of the most successful side of the summer era.
+Following on from their constant ambition for successes, first experienced in the sixties, Saints became one of the most successful side of the summer era.
 Since the inception of Super League in 1996, they have won the title on five occasions, and have added seven Challenge Cups to their five previous successes.
-Indeed, they won the inaugural Super League, albeit by finishing top of the league before the play—off era.
+Indeed, they won the inaugural Super League, albeit by finishing top of the league before the play-off era.
 St Helens defeated Bradford 8–6 in the 1999 Super League Grand Final, their first Grand Final, with more than 50,000 people witnessing Chris Joynt lift the trophy at Old Trafford.
 They also won the World Club Challenge in 2001 and 2007, beating Brisbane both times.

 Late 1990s

 The success of the Saints in Super League began under the leadership of Shaun McRae in 1996.
 During his tenure the club won one league title (1996), a year in which he was named Super League's coach of the year, and enjoyed back—to—back successes over Bradford in the Challenge Cup (1996 and 1997).1998 proved to be a trophyless year, and Ellery Hanley succeeded McRae in 1999, after the Australian left for new Super League side Gateshead.
 Hanley led Saints to Grand Final success against Bradford in October of his first year in charge.
 Hanley was considered by some to be a polarising figure and after several acrimonious disagreements with the St Helens board of directors, he was sacked a month into the following season.
 Ian Millward was appointed as Hanley's successor as head coach.